NadineSandhu/ADA-Application/Step 2: Essay Questions.md

 Witnessing him take on the challenge of entering a new career field later in life, with no previous experience, has given me inspiration for my own career.
 I have seen firsthand that if someone has a vision for themselves, and they arduously apply themselves towards that goal, they will be successful.
 Our only limitation is ourselves.

 In preparation, I have begun doing self-paced coding courses online such as Code Academy, Udemy, CodeCombat as well as the Jump Start with Ada.
-The logic and detail required I find highly appealing as I have always been very logically minded.
+The logic and detail required I find highly appealing as I have always found myself to be very logically minded.

 I have no doubt that the Ada program will be rigorous, and I am determined to succeed in creating a future for myself that would not otherwise exist.
 I would be honored to be accepted into the Ada Developers Academy, and will go above and beyond to prove myself a worthy student, ambassador and alumni.